gunthercox/HackathonPack/readme.md

 who complement your skill sets, and who are interested in working together to make a great hack.

-If the hackathon is hosted on ChallengePost, there is an option when you register to tell everyone that you are looking for team members.
+If the hackathon is hosted on DevPost, there is an option when you register to tell everyone that you are looking for team members.
 Look through the participant list and see if there is anyone who looks like they might be interested in what you are working on.